How Long Is 2 Miles

 2 Miles: A Visual and Practical Understanding

 • Cycling: The time it takes to cycle 2 miles will greatly depend on the terrain and the cyclist's fitness level.
 On flat ground, a moderate cycling pace might achieve 10-12 miles per hour, resulting in a time of approximately 10-12 minutes.
-However, hilly terrain will significantly increase the time required.
+Still, hilly terrain will significantly increase the time required.

 Measuring 2 Miles: Tools and Techniques